aki-anz/Jupiter-Business-App/README.md

 `BrowserRouter, Route, Link` components are imported from react-router-dom, and are used in the navigation bar, * Navbar.js *, to help user navigate between different pages of the application.

+Users stay on the same page but still can view different components of the app.
+This greatly enhances the UX of our app.

 ### Responsive Web Design

 The entire app with all of its components, *Home.js*, *Search.js*, *Plan.js*, *Contact.js* are mobile responsive, thanks to `@media` rule from CSS.

 The navigation bar will automatically shrink into a hamburger menu with a list of navigation links, once clicked on, a full-screen toggle menu will appear, where user can navigate to other pages of the app.

+Hence, the app is capable of mobile usage.
+All parts work perfectly fine in mobile devices, and our customers can use our product on either PCs or smartphones.

 ### API With Emotion JS